sigma-cyber-ghost/SIGMA_IMEI_TRACKING/README.md

 # ☠ SIGMA CYBER TRACKER ☠

-A powerful hacking-themed GPS and IMEI tracking tool with visualization capabilities, designed for ethical hacking and cybersecurity research.
+A powerful hacking-themed GPS and IMEI tracking tool with visualization capabilities, designed for black hat hacking and cybersecurity research.

 ## Features